12 Incredible Benefits of Lemon Water You Never Knew

 It may help liver function

 Another benefit of lemon water?
 It helps your liver to do a better job being the body’s filter.
 “Boosting overall hydration can help to improve the function of all organs in the body, including the liver,” Palinski-Wade says.
 “In addition, animal studies have found that the citrus flavonoids in lemon may protect the liver against toxins and reduce fat in the liver, protecting against fatty liver disease.”
 Your liver is the body’s natural mechanism for flushing out toxins; so although claims of “detoxification” from lemon juice aren’t exactly proven, helping the liver to work better could benefit your body.
+(Find out why reaching for water that’s been sitting overnight might not be the best way to stay hydrated.)

 It increases your potassium levels

 We generally associate potassium with bananas, but it turns out lemons are a good source as well.
 “Potassium is found in large amounts primarily in fruits and vegetables,” Dr. Sukol says.
 “It is an element that is essential for cell function and metabolism, transmission of nerve signals.”
 Potassium is an electrolyte and helps to conduct electricity throughout the body.
 This nerve-muscle communication helps skeletal-muscular function—which is why you need it when you get a Charley horse.
-Here are 10 foods higher in potassium than a banana.
+(Here are foods higher in potassium than a banana.)

 It makes you more regular

 Along with helping your gut and liver, lemon-flavored water can be part of a healthy way to help you go to the bathroom.
 “Increasing fluid intake can help to promote regular bowel movements,” Palinski-Wade says.
 “If adding lemon to your water helps you to drink more fluid throughout the day, this may help you to become more regular.”
 And although lemon juice doesn’t provide much fiber, getting in pulp and zest from the peel could help boost the fiber content, which helps you go as well.
+Use these other tricks to drink more water throughout the day.

 It helps prevent kidney stones